 He has written and talked extensively about AI, technology, publishing and the future of media in many lead publications.
 He has worked as a digital publisher, an economics researcher, a book reviewer, a technology writer and founded several web initiatives.
 He is the publisher of hundreds of books, and produced a number of digital firsts including the first ebooks on the iPhone and the first choose your own adventure app.
 He has worked with organisations including Alphabet, Arts Council England, The Economist, New Scientist, the National Trust and the Wellcome Trust.

-Head of Partnerships, FFT
+Head of Partnership, FFT

-Head of Partnerships, FFT
+Head of Partnership, FFT

 Head of Data and Systems, Beckfoot Trust